cysouw/diathesis/text/c12_zuInfinitive.md

 **Notes**

-The situation with verbs that take a dative argument, like *danken* 'to thank' or *antworten* 'to answer' needs more investigation. the *bleiben + zu‑Infinitiv* construction seems to results in sentences with a double dative [@next b].
+The situation with verbs that take a dative argument, like *danken* 'to thank' or *antworten* 'to answer' needs more investigation. the *bleiben+zu‑Infinitiv* construction seems to results in sentences with a double dative [@next b].
 However, this construction does not appear to be coherent [@next c,d].

 ::: ex
 - Ich danke dem Veranstalter für diese Ausstellung.